ABCD-STUDY/FIONASITE/readme.md

 In order to provide secure access to the web-interface the following permission levels are supported:

+#### Permission level "abcd-data-entry"

+Default user level that allows for ABCD data uploads.

 #### User "admin"

-Only the "admin" user is able to create new user accounts on the system.
+Only the "admin" user is able to create new user accounts on the system and change the system setup.

 #### Permission level "see-scanner"